galaxyproject/training-material/topics/statistics/tutorials/CNN/tutorial.md

 # Conclusion
 {:.no_toc}

-In this tutorial, we briefly reviewed feedforward neural networks, explained how recurrent neural networks are different, and discussed various
-RNN input/output and architectures.
-We also discussed various text representation and preprocessing schemes and used Galaxy to solve a sentiment classification problem using RNN on IMDB movie reviews dataset.
+In this tutorial, we explained the motivation for convolutional neural networks, explained their architecture, and discussed convolution operator and its parameters.
+We then used Galaxy to solve an image classification problem using CNN on MNIST dataset.